joergbuchwald/ogs6py/paper/paper.md

 # Features

-ogs6py allows creating complete OGS source files from scratch, altering existing files, running simulations and parsing OGS log files.
+ogs6py allows creating complete OGS configuration files from scratch, altering existing files, running simulations and parsing OGS log files.
 The following example demonstrates some basic functionalities.
-The complete example demonstrating a common ogs6py/VTUinterface workflow on a coupled THM problem of a tunnel excavation followed by the emplacement of a heat-emitting canister can be found in a [Jupyter notebook](https://github.com/joergbuchwald/ogs6py/blob/master/paper/paper_ogs6py_vtuio.ipynb) located in the project repository.
+The complete example demonstrating a common ogs6py/VTUinterface workflow on a coupled thermo-hydro-mechanical (THM) problem of a tunnel excavation followed by the emplacement of a heat-emitting canister can be found in a [Jupyter notebook](https://github.com/joergbuchwald/ogs6py/blob/master/paper/paper_ogs6py_vtuio.ipynb) located in the project repository.